 - Find Help

 Ending the Silence is a no-cost, 50 minute presentation designed to give middle and high school students an opportunity to learn about mental illness through discussion and short videos.
-The program is delivered by a trained two-person team trained by NAMI Southern Arizona, one of whom is a young adult living in recovery with a diagnosable mental health condition.
+The program is delivered by a two-person team trained by NAMI Southern Arizona, one of whom is a young adult living in recovery with a diagnosable mental health condition.
 Students learn to recognize the early warning signs of mental health conditions and learn what to do if they or someone they know is showing these signs.
 They also learn how to help themselves, friends, or family members who may be in need of support.
 Once the program is completed, handouts are sent home to parents informing them of the program.
 Ending the Silence is also available for school staff and families.

 To request Ending the Silence for your school or organization, please fill out the contact form or contact Judi Maikoff, Program Manager at 520-622-5582 with any questions.